HairyBlob/HotS-Drafter/README.md

 Use

-The projet_tensorflow file is used to train a model on the HotsLogs Data.
+The projet_tensorflow file is used to train a model on the HotsLogs data, you can download the last 30 days of data here: https://www.hotslogs.com/Info/API .
 Once you have a model up and running, you can use projet_restore to use it.
+Performance should reach about 61% accuracy on the testing set.
 Some example uses are: estimating winrate for a specific match, using MCTS to give the top picks in a given situation, or visualizing the network weights.

 Authors